Search

 Don't wait for a vacancy to appear.

-• Identify companies you’d love to work for.
+• Identify companies you'd like to work for.

 • Check their careers pages regularly.

-• Visit local sites or stores and speak with managers about upcoming opportunities.
+• Visit local sites or stores and ask about upcoming opportunities.

 Treat your job search like a project.